Dyslexic ? … you are not alone!

 Dyslexia is your superpower!

-As a dyslexic individual, I know the experience from the inside out.
+As someone with dyslexia, I understand this experience from the inside out.

-So often, well-meaning parents and teachers focus on helping the dyslexic child learn to read and write but neglect the child’s emotional experience.
+Too often, even the most well-meaning parents and teachers focus solely on helping dyslexic children learn to read and write, while overlooking the emotional toll.

-In my work, I help to validate the frustration and anger a dyslexic person might be feeling.
-I help them to process their emotions and let them know they are not alone.
+In my work, I focus on validating the frustration, confusion, and anger that dyslexic individuals may carry.
+I help them process these emotions, build a strong sense of self, and remind them that they are not alone.

 Perhaps some of these resonate for you, or your child…